syncfusion-content/javascript-docs/js/OlapChart/Title.md

 #Title

-**Title** is the area on top of the Chart control that displays the text explaining the **OlapChart** data.
+**Title** is the area on top of the Chart control that displays the text explaining the **OlapChart** data.[Title](/js/api/ejChart#titlespan-classtype-signature-type-objectobjectspan) property allows you to set the default title for a Chart.
-##Setting Value To Chart Title

-[Title](/js/api/ejChart#titlespan-classtype-signature-type-objectobjectspan) property allows you to set the default title for a Chart.

 {% highlight js %}